We all know about the great benefits of breast milk for the mother and baby, and even the environment, but are there other uses of breast milk?

-You can also put it up the nose like you would saline nasal spray, and it will keep the nose clearer longer than the saline would.
+You can also put it up the nose like saline nasal spray, which will keep the nose clearer longer than the saline would.

-For ear infections, I also put a drop of olive leaf oil and a little bit of coconut oil inside the ears.
-The coconut oil will help break down any wax he may have and the olive oil... it's also antibacterial...
+I also put a drop of olive leaf oil and a little coconut oil inside the ears for ear infections.
+The coconut oil will help break down any wax he may have, and the olive oil, it's also antibacterial.

-Ever since I started doing this, my baby has not been on an antibiotic for ear infections.
-Whereas before we were going to the doc weekly for a new antibiotic for the ears!
+Since I started this, my baby has not been on an antibiotic for ear infections.
+Whereas before, we went to the doctor weekly for a new ear antibiotic!

 My baby is now eight months old and has had ear infections, but they don't last longer than a few hours after I put breast milk in her ears.

-Also, if the baby is congested, you can put a humidifier in the room with 1/2cup of apple cider vinegar (ACV) in it.
+Also, if the baby is congested, you can put a humidifier in the room with 1/2cup of apple cider vinegar (ACV).
 ACV is one of the fastest ways to break down mucus and fight the flu, colds, and allergies."